- Schedule a Demo

 By Jane Garfinkel - Review Response Specialist

-It’s no question that online reviews are valuable: 85% of consumers trust online reviews as much an in-person recommendation.
+We understand why.
+Online reviews are extremely valuable: 85% of consumers trust online reviews as much an in-person recommendation.
 This means great reviews can help bring customers to your door, without you ever lifting a finger.
 Since Google has the most monthly traffic of all leading review sites, it might be the most important review site for your business.

-To get the most out of your Google reviews, monitor and respond to all of them.
-Negative reviews, although frustrating, are actually the most important to answer.
+This being said, you should almost never try to remove negative Google reviews.
+Instead, monitor and respond to all of them.
+Critical reviews, although frustrating, are actually the most important to answer.
 By explaining your side of the story you have the chance to redeem yourself in the eyes of viewers.
 Better yet, by apologizing and continuing the conversation with the customer offline, you might inspire them to edit or delete their poor review.